develephant/corona-html5-builder/README.md

 ### Setup

  - Create a new base directory for your Corona project and HTML5 output.
- - Using Corona, create a new project and select the base directory.
+ - Using Corona, create a new project and select the base directory as the destination.
- - Create a directory called __html5_output__ (or whatever) in the base directory.
+ - Create a directory called __html5_output__ (or whatever) in the base directory as well.

-The directory tree should look something like:
+The directory tree should end up looking something like:

 ```
 <base_directory>/